-It smells amazing, it's lovely to have the fragrance in your home, but is Scentsy toxic to pets?
+To many it smells amazing and for those, it's lovely to have the fragrance in their home, but is Scentsy toxic to pets?
 This is the major issue with air fresheners, so cat owners must always do their research before using this type of product.

 Scentsy's signature products are wax melts, which are certainly a superior alternative to traditional candles because the wax is only warmed, but it does not reach a temperature high enough to cause injuries.